 As the sizes of Cs+ and I- are very big, the hydration energy of CsI is very low.
 Thus, due to this, the solubility of CsI decreases.

 Q 4.
 What is so special about alkali metals?

-Answer: Alkali metals are highly reactive at normal temperature and pressure conditions and readily loose one valence electron to form monovalent cations.
+Answer: Alkali metals are highly reactive at normal temperature and pressure conditions and readily lose one valence electron to form monovalent cations.
 Thus they always appear in a combined state.

 They appear silvery and are quite lusturous.
-Although they are solids but they are also called soft metals as they can be cut using a plastic knife as well.
+Though they are solids, they are also called soft metals as they can even be cut using a plastic knife.